 - doesn't feed candida

 - may reduce blood pressure when it is too high

 What's not to love?

-Well, after literally YEARS of using stevia, imagine my fear when I started reading post after post on the internet by other whole foodies either stating that they'd given up using stevia, or stating why they never used it in the first place, or claiming all sorts of problems with this herb.
+Well, after literally YEARS of using stevia, imagine my fear when I started reading post after post on the internet by other whole foodies either stating they'd given up using stevia, or why they never used it in the first place, and claiming all sorts of problems with this herb.

-The articles were questioning stevia safety and really sent me into a panic.
+The articles truly kind of sent me into a panic.